Paul Walker’s Into the Blue Workout and Diet Program

 He was left with just the right amount of muscle by practicing different sports.
 Walker is big on surfing and is also into martial arts – Brazilian Jiu-Jitsu and Muay Thai kickboxing.

-Paul Walker Is a big Believer in the Paleo Diet
+Paul Walker a big Believer in the Paleo Diet

 Walker says he eats lots of fish and enjoys read meat.
 He basically follows the paleo diet – fruits, veggies, and meat while avoiding processed flour and sugar.

 Now, I have a few suggestions depending on were you are at right now.
-If you are lean, but lack muscle mass, you should go do the strength and size full body workout.
+If you are lean, but lack muscle mass, you should go do the beginner strength training workout.

-Once you reach the strength training milestones there, you should be pretty muscular, but if you need more, check out my buddy Mark McManus’ free muscle building book to train specifically for muscle size.
-Alternating training for strength and training for size is the best strategy to get a body of this caliber.
+Once you reach the strength training milestones there, you should be pretty muscular, but if you need more, to train specifically for muscle size, check out the workouts mentioned above.

 quote: This kind of workout is based on fatiguing the muscle – breaking it down a bit in fact, and letting it rest and grow a little bit bigger…